Shamokin Area New turf - The Media Times

-COAL TOWNSHIP – Kemp Memorial Stadium is where the Shamokin Indians practice and play all their football matches in high school.
-But the grass has seen better days.
+COAL TOWNSHIP, Pa. – Kemp Memorial Stadium is where the Shamokin Indians practice and play all their football matches in high school.
+But the grass there has seen better days.

 “There are a lot of divots in it and it’s not very good field conditions to play on, but it’s the best we have,” Ian Paul said.